superdurszlak/superdurszlak.github.io/_posts/2024-10-27-sensors-and-gauges-observability-in-distributed-systems.md

 * Sampling traces which meet specific criteria,
 * Setting separate sampling policies for traces meeting various criteria.

 It is not uncommon to prioritize certain traces when sampling.
 Most notably, traces related to failed and slow requests are typically found more useful than traces showing no anomalies, and may have significantly higher sampling percentages.
+Additionally, and important aspect is to maintain a consistent and sane approach to sampling - for instance, if we configure both exporter and collector to sample 1% of all traces, instead of desired 1% we would only get 0.01% of sampled traces.

 ### Trace format